Arkansas Highway 28: Rover to Ola

-Much of Highway 28 between US 71 and Highway 27 had under 700 VPD in ARDOT's 2018 survey.
-Traffic increases heading east from the concurrency, reaching a peak of 2,400 VPD west of Ola.

-Mount George to Dardanelle
+Mt.
+George to Dardanelle

-A third segment of Highway 28 begins in eastern Yell County at Mount George in an intersection with Highway 154 near the Petit Jean River Wildlife Management Area.
+The route begins in eastern Yell County at Mt.
+George at an intersection with Highway 154 near the Petit Jean River Wildlife Management Area.
 The two-lane road runs northeast through the unincorporated community of Pigsah and rural areas to Dardanelle, the Yell County seat.
-Highway 28 runs along the city limits near Dardanelle High School before terminating at an intersection with Highway 7 (Scenic Highway 7).
+Highway 28 runs along the city limits near Dardanelle High School before terminating at an intersection with Highway 7.

-Highway 28 AADT in 2018 ranged from a low of 590 VPD near the western terminus, to 1700 VPD near Dardanelle in ARDOT's 2018 survey.

 History

 During the 1926 Arkansas state highway numbering, State Road 28 was designated from Oklahoma to Ola, largely along the present-day route, with a gap along US 71.
 The Highway 28 designation was duplicated when the Arkansas State Highway Commission designated a county road between Mount George and Dardanelle as a state highway on April 24, 1963.
-The Highway Commission initially sought to close the gap in Highway 28 around Waldron in May 1973 when a new location US 71 was being constructed around the city, but two months later rescinded the order and designated the former US 71 through Waldron as US Highway 71 Business (US 71B) instead.
+The Highway Commission initially sought to close the gap in Highway 28 around Waldron in May 1973 when a new location US 71 was being constructed around the city, but two months later rescinded the order and designated the former US 71 through Waldron as US 71B instead.